Krushna-Nanda/University_exam/THIRD_SEMSTER_EXAM/OS/examanswer.md

 ---

-If you want, I can also give **examples for Program / Process / Thread / Multitasking / Multiprogramming**.

-Alright bro — here is the **same 6-mark answer**, but now **each PCB element is briefly explained** in simple English, so it fills the page nicely and gets full marks.
-Still clean, still easy to remember. 💯🔥
+# ⭐ **Short Summary (Perfect to write at the end)**

+Operating systems include Batch, Time-Sharing, Multiprogramming, Real-Time, Distributed, Network, and Mobile OS.
+Each type has its own advantages like speed, efficiency, sharing, and drawbacks such as complexity, cost, or security concerns.
+Examples help us understand where each OS is used.

 ---

+If you want bro, I can make a **12–14 line ultra-short version**, or turn this into a **PDF cheat sheet**.

+---

 # ⭐ **Process Control Block (PCB)**

-A **Process Control Block (PCB)** is a special data structure created by the operating system for every process.
+A Process Control Block (PCB) is a data structure used by the operating system to store all important information about a process.
-It stores all the important information about the process, such as its state, memory details, register values, scheduling details, and I/O status.
+Whenever a process is created, the OS creates a PCB for it.
-The OS uses the PCB to **pause**, **resume**, **switch**, and **manage** processes during context switching.
+The PCB helps the OS manage the process and resume it correctly during context switching.
-Each process has one **unique PCB**.
+Each process has its own unique PCB..

 ---